THE SUPER VALUE TOURS DIFFERENCE

 Visit the Kubota collection, a 3-star Michelin art museum, highly rated for its unique painted kimono on display.

-2 nights in Tokyo: Take in the sights, cuisine, & culture of this world-class city.
+3 nights in Tokyo: a more relaxed pace to take in the sights, cuisine, & culture of this world-class city.

 Sail the Sumida River on a water bus and experience local waterfront scenery.